Image from IET web-site

-With the 18th Edition, it is anticipated that Regulation 411.3.3 will require all socket-outlets in AC systems rated up to and including 32 A to be protected by a 30 mA RCD, the only exception being for installations other than in dwellings, where a documented risk assessment determines RCD protection is not necessary.
+With the 18th Edition, Regulation 411.3.3 requires all socket-outlets in AC systems rated up to and including 32 A to be protected by a 30 mA RCD, the only exception being for installations other than in dwellings, where a documented risk assessment determines RCD protection is not necessary.

 The salient facts here for Regulation 411.3.3 that designers will be obliged to consider are:

-- The upper rating for socket-outets requiring RCD protection in accordance with Regulation 411.3.3 will increase from 20 A to 32 A.
+- The upper rating for socket-outets requiring RCD protection in accordance with Regulation 411.3.3 has increased from 20 A to 32 A.